josdejong/typed-function/README.md

   - Optional arguments like `'number?, array'`
   - Multiple types per argument like `number | string, number'`
 - Create a good benchmark, to get insight in the overhead.
-- Add a bundle and minified version for use in the browser.

 ## Version 2